philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 Here I'm setting the default location set to "Not Set".
 These can be very useful for empty states.

-—

-As you can see, much of modern javascript practices are meant to help you write code faster and cleaner.
-You don't need to adopt all of these, but I would suggest trying to get comfortable with them over time.

 ## const youGotThis = true;

 JavaScript is an amazing language, and it opens up so many doors for designers.
-It's one of the reason I created [react.design](React for Design).
-If you're looking for next steps, I'd recommend building a design component using a modern javascript framework, like React.js.
-If you have questions, please reach out to me.
+It's one of the reason I created [React for Design](https://react.design).
+If you have questions about JavaScript, or just want some guidance as you get started please [reach out](https://twitter.com/philipcdavis).